e-hulten/real-nvp-2d/README.md

 # Real NVP
 Basic implementation of the Real NVP paper by Dinh et.al. (https://arxiv.org/abs/1605.08803).

-Currently the model only supports 2D inputs.
+The model currently only supports 2D inputs.

 Change the relevant parameters in `train.py` and run!
 E.g.,